exercism/javascript/exercises/concept/windowing-system/.meta/design.md

 ## Prerequisites

-- `functions` as they are the basis for classes
+- `functions` as they are the basis for classes and default parameters are needed in the exercise
 - `objects` as they are the basis for instances

 ## Notes

 The exercise is ported from [Windowing System Exercise in the Swift track][swift-windowing-system].
-Some tasks where omitted to shorten the exercise.
-FIXME review
+Task 6 was ommited because it did not add much additional value in the JavaScript version.
+Task 7 was modified a bit so it is easier to test.

 [analyzer]: https://github.com/exercism/javascript-analyzer
 [swift-windowing-system]: https://github.com/exercism/swift/blob/main/exercises/concept/windowing-system/.docs/instructions.md